In this post, I discuss hiking trails, a scenic drive and amazing sites that we saw on our 15th wedding anniversary trip to this National Monument.

 This whole process was a weird, learning experience!

-–It still kinda freaks me out that this guy I only met for about 45 minutes, the day before surgery, literally had his hands deeply inside my abdomen…he did a great job but that is WEIRD to think about! 😯
+–It still kinda freaks me out that these doctors I only met for about 45 minutes, a day or two before surgery, literally had their hands deep inside my body…they both did a great job but that is WEIRD to think about! 😯

-I have never had so many random people ask about my pooping schedule. 😝 Apparently, when you are put under anesthesia, it tends to “paralyze” your bowels temporarily.
+—I have never had so many random people ask about my pooping schedule. 😝 Apparently, when you are put under anesthesia, it tends to “paralyze” your bowels, temporarily.
 Due to this, it isn’t unusual to become quite constipated for a few days after surgery.
 They give you meds for this, but they also watch you carefully to see if you “are gassy” and “have good bowel sounds”.
 These are good signs that your bowels are waking up on their own, and no further medical action is needed.
 So for three days after surgery, every time a medical person walked into my hospital room, one of the first things they asked me was, “Did you poop today?” 🙄 *sigh*

-A creepy lady watched me on the TV!
+—A creepy lady watched me on the TV in the hospital!
 (No, really, this was not a hallucination brought on by the meds! 😯) The hospital I was in was starting to implement these “virtual supports”.
-Basically, after getting into my room after surgery, and then after a round of meds from my real nurse, I’d be happily sitting in the room relaxing.
-All of a sudden, out of nowhere, the TV would freak out and this headless voice would start emanating from the ceiling–this is especially weird when your senses are already dulled by some pretty strong pain meds. 🤯
+Basically, after getting into my room after surgery, and then after a round of meds from my real nurse, I’d be happily sitting in the room relaxing…all of a sudden, out of nowhere, the TV would freak out and this headless voice would start emanating from the ceiling–this is especially weird when your senses are already dulled by some pretty strong pain meds. 🤯

 Basically, another nurse, in some other part of the hospital, would just pop up on the tv to talk to me and check to make sure my meds were working, see if I needed anything else, etc. It was never clear to me if she could see me or just hear me (I could see her on the TV screen.)
 But there was never any warning this was coming and I really didn’t have any way to refuse her.
 I’m not sure what would have happened if I had been changing clothes or using the bathroom when she called. 😊